_SAM4379.JPG

 Water Collection Clerk open Monday-Thursday 7:30-12:00 and 12:30-4:00.

 Bills are based on the calendar year: 1st quarter (Jan.-March) bills out at end of April; 2nd quarter (April-June) bills out at end of July; 3rd quarter (July-Sept.) bills out end of October; and 4th quarter (Oct.-Dec.) bills out at end of January.
+If you do not receive a bill in these time frames, please call for your balance and/or to request a copy.

-Current RATES for typical single family residence: WATER: $5.18 per 1000 gallons plus $35.97 meter charge per quarter.
+Current RATES for typical single family residence: WATER: $6.00 per 1000 gallons plus $41.72 meter charge per quarter.
 SEWER: $7.98 per 1000 gallons plus $91.14 user charge (per unit) per quarter

 Fees to shut water off $25.00 and fee to turn water on $25.00 (during normal working hours).